 Eventually, bone will grow over and around the metal plates,” experts at Cedars-Sinai adds.
 "A plastic spacer made of a polyethylene (the most common plastic) core is put between the plates.
 The patient's own body weight compresses the spacer after the surgery is complete.
 The device allows for a near-natural preservation of motion.”

 Post Op: Recovery & Results

 RecoveryRecovery from artificial disc replacement (ADR) surgery and post-op care are similar to that of other approaches to lumbar spinal surgery.
 In various circumstances, recovery is faster than for a traditional spinal fusion surgery.
 There can be less pain from artificial disc replacement (ADR) surgery and fewer complications.
-The implanted interbodies, plates, rods, and screws in artificial disc replacement (ADR) surgery are comparable to the materials used in routine hip and knee replacement surgeries.
-The materials are specifically created to minimize sensitivities once in the patient's body.

 Many patients in their hospital recovery rooms have felt immediate pain relief or lower pain levels, which is the best-case scenario for this treatment.
 These are normally the results of cervical disc replacement surgery.

 Other patients wake from surgery saying their back pain has been relieved but, complain about new nerve and leg pain, which is a common due to the nature of the procedure.
 Surgeons call this “distraction pain.”
 It normally resolves itself within six to eight weeks.

 ResultsMost patients are out of bed and walking around the evening following artificial disc replacement (ADR) surgery.
 Patients may need to stay in the hospital for one to two days post-op for monitoring.